rainChu/normalmap/README.md

 [Windows binary](https://github.com/justinbowes/normalmap/releases) is provided.

-Should compile and run on any modern GCC or Clang compiler.
+Should compile and run on most modern compilers (GCC Clang, and MSVS).
 CMake build script is provided.

 ## Usage